Science time, guys!

 As I have said before, the origin of life has not been detected, we cannot produce life and we cannot find out where it came from.
 Although we have been unable to prove or show proof of the origin of life it remains that life arose from the simple matter here on earth, amd in that case, we look to the origin again and it's very lengthy beginnings.

-But if we take a look at many of these eye witness accounts which point to creation myths and other phenomena which asks us bend the rules, the connection between them narrows the gap from what we would have called impossible, as they make use of the very same element.
+But if we take a look at many of these eye witness accounts which we call "creation myths" and other phenomena which asks us bend the rules, the connection between them narrows a gap by which we would have called impossible, as they make use of the very same elements.

 The other day we discussed theories about cloud shapes and the possibility that they could be made by way of a specialized satellite.
 Having the ability to do something like this, with wireless signals, moving matter as clouds are easily moved and shaped by way of the demensions of space, which we have visualized (if not, visualize it), is an interesting idea.
 It seems possible and could possibly help with storms.
 When we have technologies that can animate matter without using our hands, our lives have reached a new era. ( Visualizing again is always good.)

 Now that we recognize that matter can be manipulated through space without being touched, we have a new concept.
 It allows things to be possible, like leaps in species.
 I'm not saying that is what it is.
 But the material is here.
 That does not account for resurrections.
-But what we have so far can cast a shade of doubt on virgin birth, and open the door for the other.
+But what we have so far can make a case for virgin birth, and open the door for the other.

 Now onto mushrooms, I am tempted to ask whether or not mushrooms are spontaneous or if they are conveniently important to all manner of life.
 I like that bread rises like a mushroom and I like that mushrooms are good for medicine.
 I like that the materials have been gifted with a sort of natural defense and that they have appropriate needs and dependencies.
 Although unfortunately, when the hands of nature are holding on firmly, there is more chaos and competition.
 Our other worldly counterpart would never make such an error.